You are likely aware of the industry buzz and discourse on generative artificial intelligence (AI) and the impact on our data center industry.

 Direct-to-chip cold plates sit atop the board’s heat-generating components to draw off heat through either single-phase cold plates or two-phase fluids.
 These cooling technologies can remove about 70-75 percent of the heat generated by the total equipment in the rack, leaving 25-30 percent that can be readily removed through air-cooling systems.

-Immersion cooling is a promising technology that can remove 100 percent of the heat to liquid.
+Immersion cooling is another technology that can remove 100 percent of the heat to liquid.
 There are complexities when dealing with dielectric fluids and it is a radically different cooling approach than the traditional air-cooling method for operational teams to manage.

 Single-phase and two-phase immersion cooling systems submerge servers and other rack components in a thermally conductive dielectric liquid or fluid, reducing the demand on air cooling altogether.